Antti Rauhala

 Yet, while machine learning is huge, it can be inaccessible for the average development team.
 Not every development team is armed with a data scientist.
 Even more, the traditional model training process is often prohibitively expensive.
 The image below depicts one way to frame a typical machine learning project.
 What the picture omits is, that the process can take weeks or months, it can cost tens or hundreds of thousands of euros to get through, and the results are not always what was expected.

-Given all this, the true question is: could predictions on structured data be made radically more accessible — with no model training step at all?
+Given all this, the true question is that could predictions on structured data be made radically more accessible, with no model training step at all?

 To truly understand the significance of the predictive database, let’s consider the following scenario.